SAFETY

 At Frontier Tech Divers we will only dive within a diver’s certification level.
 Our first dives together and we will start shallow – 40m even if you are an advanced trimix diver.
 We then build dives in slow increments.

-If diving air then we do not exceed 50m, unless a diver is diving on a weekly basis, in which case our maximum depth for air diving is 55m for
+If diving air then we do not exceed 50m, unless a diver is diving on a weekly basis, in which case our maximum depth for air diving is 55m.

 For trimix dives we set an END of 30 to 40m.
-For experienced technical divers [full time pros] the maximum END is 45m
+The max END for the helitrox course, Trimix and Advanced trimix diver and instructor level courses is 30m.

 DIVE HARD.
 DIVE OFTEN.
 STAY LUCKY

 Dive Often – dive as much as you can.
 If you have not been diving for a while then build your depths slowly.
-Here in Bohol you’ll have plenty of chance to do lots of dives or the next level of tech diver training
+Here in Bohol you’ll have plenty of chance to do lots of dives or the next level of TDI tech diver training or ERDI public safety diver training.

 Stay Lucky – Diving is practice not luck.
 No one is so experienced as not to benefit from further practice and training.
-In the words of a famous golfer ” The more I practice the luckier I get ! “
+In the words of Arnold Palmer

 Tip 6.
 Be insured